-Connection with others
+2. Connection with others

 Despite coming from diverse social backgrounds, the group developed strong connections with one another.
 As the year progressed, the group began arriving earlier and earlier each week in order to catch up socially before rehearsals.
 Some group members generated a weekly newsletter, which others eagerly read.
-Birthdays were marked; illnesses and hospital admissions were supported.
+Birthdays were marked; illnesses and hospital admissions supported.
 Friendships developed and the participants started socialising outside of the weekly choir practice.
-This sense of community, connection, belonging and commonality was very important to the participants.
-The participants viewed singing as an activity that transcended the usual social and cultural differences.
+This sense of community, connection, belonging and commonality were very important to the participants.
+The participants viewed singing as an activity that transcended usual social and cultural differences.
 It provided a platform on which people with COPD from different walks of life could come together to share experiences and support one another.

-I think that the thing that really binds us together really-and the cultural side of it is incidental-is the singing and being together, comradeship.
+I think that the thing that really binds us together really - and the cultural side of it is incidental - is the singing and being together, comradeship.
 You know companionship.
 Socialising.
 That's us.
 In Māori, to us to support another person is tautoko.
 You tautoko that person, you be a support to him or her.
 So that's what it is to us.
 We support each other, and that's the biggest thing that I can see out of it.
 (Participant 11, interview)

-the nature of singing as an activity.
+The participants attributed part of this connection to the nature of singing as an activity.
 Singing allowed co-construction of something beautiful with other people.
 Singing therefore facilitated a connection with others that the participants could then build on.

-The participants attributed part of this connection to he nature of singing as an activity.
-Singing allowed o-construction of something beautiful with other people.
-Singing therefore facilitated a connection with others that the participants could then build on.
 Part of it is the fact that I sit next to [names of two other group members] and their voices are in a similar range to mine.
 So that merging is very comforting, and the doing it with a group...
-It's like having a meal with lots of people...almost like a festive occasion each time.
-(Participant 3, interview) All participants appreciated the companionship and comradery that arose from the singing group.
-The pompany and developing friendship of others made the participants happy.
-The participants frequently mencomradery that arose from the singing group.
+It's like having a meal with lots of people... almost like a festive occasion each time.
+(Participant 3, interview)

+All participants appreciated the companionship and comradery that arose from the singing group.
 The company and developing friendship of others made the participants happy.
 The participants frequently mentioned how much laughing occurred during rehearsals, though at times the humour was quite black, not uncommonly relating to chronic lung disease and death.

 I think the fun, I think the laughter here is really good, and I think that the people, most of them, are quite positive.
 Like, they've all got an illness, we've all got an illness, and they're really positive, and the humour and that feeling of being positive about illness.
 They're still getting out, still exercising.
-It's actually good; it's encouragement for you to carry on...we encourage one another to keep going.
+It's actually good; it's encouragement for you to carry on... we encourage one another to keep going.
 (Participant 6, interview)

-Experiencing shared purpose and growth
+3. Experiencing shared purpose and growth

 Many of the participants had never sung in a group before or only in the very distant past.

 They appreciated the opportunity to do something creative that they never thought they would ever have the chance to do.
 Learning new songs and words off by heart (sometimes in Māori, French and Latin) was a challenging opportunity, and the group were very proud of themselves when they could perform these pieces in public.